adobe/node-openwhisk-newrelic/README.md

 await metrics.send('EVENT_TYPE', customMetrics);
 ```

-Call activationFinished() to stop the agent when you are finished sending metrics
+Call activationFinished() to stop the agent when you are finished sending metrics.
+This will clear the action timeout that began when the class instance was defined.
 ```
 metrics.activationFinished();
 ```